-Halliburton is committed to compliance with the requirements of all applicable employment, labour and human rights laws to ensure fair and ethical employment practices.
+Halliburton is committed to complying with the requirements of all applicable employment, labour and human rights laws to ensure fair and ethical employment practices.
 This includes Halliburton's policies regarding non-discrimination, minimum age, freedom of association and fair compensation, as well as its policies on health, safety and security for employees.
-As part of Halliburton's commitment, its requirements set forth the expectation that its suppliers will uphold the fundamental rights of their employees as stated in the Universal Declaration of Human Rights expressed by the United Nations.
+As part of its commitment to fair and ethical employment practices, Halliburton created a Code of Business Conduct (COBC), which sets forth the requirement that its suppliers will uphold the fundamental rights of their employees as stated in the Universal Declaration of Human Rights expressed by the United Nations.

-The Halliburton Code of Business Conduct (COBC) requires that all employees, directors, officers and third parties that conduct business with Halliburton, or on its behalf, will act with fairness, integrity and high standards of personal and business ethics.
+The COBC requires that all employees, directors, officers and third parties that conduct business with Halliburton, or on its behalf, will act with fairness, integrity and high standards of personal and business ethics.
 All employees are accountable for upholding the COBC and for reporting potential violations of the COBC or the law to the Global Ethics & Compliance group through the Ethics Helpline or another method.
-The Ethics Helpline is operated by a third-party agency, and is available 24/7 in multiple languages.
+The Ethics Helpline is operated by a third-party agency and is available 24/7 in multiple languages.
 Reports can be made anonymously.
 Halliburton policies strictly prohibit retaliation for reporting potential violations of the COBC or the law.

-Halliburton's goal is to conduct business with hose who share its commitment to human rights.
+Halliburton will only conduct business with those who share its commitment to human rights.
 The Halliburton Human Rights Statement, Supplier Ethics Statement and Supplier Ethics Letter outline Halliburton's commitment to corporate social responsibility and global citizenship.
 Any persons or entities conducting business with Halliburton are expected to uphold the same ethical standards, and to comply with all applicable employment, labour and human rights laws to ensure that fair and ethical employment practices are followed in the countries in which they operate.

 This includes treating employees and contractors with dignity and respect; safeguarding against discrimination; following minimum age requirement laws; respecting the right to freely choose employment; and providing safe working conditions, reasonable working hours and fair compensation.
 The Supplier Ethics Letter, available in 10 languages, is provided to all suppliers during both the tendering and onboarding processes.
-Additionally, all three documents are always available on Halliburton's external website.
+All three documents are always available on Halliburton's external website.

-Halliburton has also adopted an internal Human Rights Policy to further demonstrate our commitment to, and respect for, human rights.
+Halliburton adopted an internal Human Rights Policy to further demonstrate our commitment to, and respect for, human rights.
 This policy defines Halliburton's standards and principles with respect to human rights.
-It also provides guidance to employees regarding their human rights responsibilities, and explains how Halliburton will enforce the policy.
+It also provides guidance to employees regarding their human rights responsibilities and explains how Halliburton will enforce the policy.